-We're coming up on summer, and if you're not getting out of town, chances are you'll find yourself fighting a battle with the heat between now and the fall.
+It's summer and if you're not getting out of town, chances are you'll find yourself fighting a battle with the heat between now and the fall.
 Maybe you're like us and you don't have air conditioning, maybe you're trying not to rack up big bills, or maybe you're trying to be more environmentally-friendly.
-Here are some tricks we've accumulated through years of grinning and bearing (baring) it.
+Here are some tricks we've accumulated through years of grinning and bearing (and sometimes baring) it.

 - Keep the curtains or the shutters closed: Keeping the sun from streaming directly in helps keep your place a little cooler.